adoptium/temurin-build/README.md

 These scripts default to using AdoptOpenJDK as the OpenJDK source repo to build from, but you can override this with the `-r` flag.

+# Build farm

+The documentation for files that define the build farm builds can be found [here](/docs/build.md).